AgnesHendrickx/MTE/documentation/flanksim.rst

 Model setup
 -----------
-| To explore the impact of these variances, a specialized model configuration was devised to conduct flank simulations, as demonstrated in :numref:`fflanksim`.
+| To explore the impact of these variances, a specialized model configuration has been devised to conduct flank simulations, as demonstrated in :numref:`fflanksim`.
 In this model, the undulating nature of flank topography is replicated using a sine function that models the ridges and troughs typical of volcanic landscapes.
 This wavy pattern, described by :func:`support.topography`, traverses perpendicular across the inclined surface.

 | The simulation framework permits the manipulation of several parameters to investigate their effects on the magnetic field above the flank simulations.
 Key variables include the slope of the surface, the amplitude and wavelength of the sine function, and the orientation of the sine wave's propagation relative to the Cartesian axes (this angle is variable and contingent on the particular flank being simulated), an example is given in :numref:`bdeg`.

 | For alignment with the :doc:`etna`, the parameters used to define the synthetic topography aim to replicate the ridges and gullies of Mount Etna.
-Based on the analysis of aerial imagery and DEMs of the area around the field sites of :cite:`Meyer23`, an amplitude of :math:`4m`, a wavelength of :math:`25m`, and an angle of inclination for the slope of :math:`6 ^{\circ}` were found to be representative values.
+Based on the analysis of aerial imagery and DEMs of the area around the field sites of :cite:`Meyer23`, an amplitude of :math:`4m`, a wavelength of :math:`25m`, and an angle of inclination for the slope of :math:`6 ^{\circ}` are found to be representative values.

-| The uniform remanent magnetization intensity chosen was :math:`7.5` :math:`A/m` with a inclination of :math:`57 ^{\circ}` and a declination of :math:`0 ^{\circ}`.
+| The uniform remanent magnetization intensity chosen is :math:`7.5` :math:`A/m` with a inclination of :math:`57 ^{\circ}` and a declination of :math:`0 ^{\circ}`.
 For the rationale of chosen magnetization, see :ref:`DEM section <artdem>`.
-Additionally, the Earth's magnetic field in the flank simulations was calibrated to the average of the IGRF values specific to Etna's flanks :cite:`IGRF`, with the respective components being :math:`IGRF_E = 1561.2 nT`, and :math:`IGRF_N = 26850.3 nT`, and :math:`IGRF_D = 36305.7 nT`.
+Additionally, the Earth's magnetic field in the flank simulations has been calibrated to the average of the IGRF values specific to Etna's flanks :cite:`IGRF`, with the respective components being :math:`IGRF_E = 1561.2 nT`, and :math:`IGRF_N = 26850.3 nT`, and :math:`IGRF_D = 36305.7 nT`.

-| Flank simulations were done using a domain of :math:`250\times250\times20m` discretized with :math:`375\times375\times10` elements, with a level plane as the bottom boundary and removal of the zero topography results, a decision which is justified in the :ref:`parameter section <parameters>`.
-Computation were conducted along a path comprising 47 points positioned :math:`1m` and :math:`1.8m` above the domain's center, with observation points distributed at approximately one meter intervals.
-To ensure consistency in the simulation environment, this sinuous topography was uniformly applied beneath the path at the center of each flank.
+| Flank simulations are done using a domain of :math:`250\times250\times20m` discretized with :math:`375\times375\times10` elements, with a level plane as the bottom boundary and removal of the zero topography results, a decision which is justified in the :ref:`parameter section <parameters>`.
+Computation are conducted along a path comprising 47 points positioned :math:`1m` and :math:`1.8m` above the domain's center, with observation points distributed at approximately one meter intervals.
+To ensure consistency in the simulation environment, this sinuous topography has been uniformly applied beneath the path at the center of each flank.

 Results
 -------